scouting-nl/scouting-openid-connect/README.md

     If you want to store the name, birthdate, or gender, use the scope `profile`. \
     If you also want the SOL ID, use the scope `membership`.
 12. Press `Save Settings`.
 13. Log out and try to log in with the Scouts Login button.
-Check if the user data is correct.

 ## Shortcodes